Meningitis in your words

 Emma

 On the 2nd of January 2017, I woke up at around 5am with uncontrollable, whole body convulsions.
-Although I couldn’t stop shaking, I passed this off as just being cold, put 2 more duvets on me, and went back to sleep.
+Although I couldn’t stop shaking, I passed this off as just being cold, put two more duvets on me, and went back to sleep.
 This should have been my first warning sign.
 A couple of hours later, I woke up with an awful headache and could not move my neck.
 Then the vomiting and diarrhoea started.
 I then thought that maybe I had salmonella as I had also cooked myself chicken for dinner the night before, but my family were away on holiday so no one was around to get me to the hospital.

 I do not remember a single thing from the rest of that night.
 The next morning, I woke up and my condition worsened.
 I couldn’t keep liquids in my stomach, so I begged one of my best friends to get me to the hospital.